 The obsession of starting a new relationship

-My post is not to challenge/criticize anyone but to try and understand the need for many surviving spouses to focus so very quickly (within 2-3 years) on finding someone.
+My post is not to challenge/criticize anyone but to try and understand the need for many surviving spouses to focus so very quickly (from days to 3 years) on finding someone.
 I don't subscribe to "Life must go on" scenario since that sounds like more of an excuse to validate ones behavior.

 Thanks for your post.